Benchmarking Augmentation Methods for Learning Robust Navigation Agents: the Winning Entry of the 2021 iGibson Challenge: METHOD

+\myparagraph{Dynamic Obstacle Augmentation.} To improve the test-time generalization of the agent for visual navigation, we introduce several moving pedestrians into the environment (illustrated in Figures~\ref{fig:all_agents_valid_set} and \ref{fig:nav_episode}).
+This approach aims to prevent the agent from learning to overfit to the environments it sees during training; with a large number of moving visual distractors present in the scene, it is more difficult for the agent to memorize the layout of the training environment using observations from its camera.
+Additionally, unlike image augmentation methods that simply perturb the agent's visual inputs, this method forces the agent to learn a larger variety of paths for a given episode's pair of start-goal positions.
+Because the paths that the pedestrians take are newly generated each time the environment is reset, the agent is not able to always take the same path between the same pair of start-goal positions without colliding into a pedestrian.

-During training, each dynamic object is represented by a 3D model of a human from the iGibson Challenge \cite{2021igibsonchallenge}, which we have found to be sufficiently large while having a small enough radius for the agent to maneuver around.
-For each of these pedestrians, two navigable points that are at least 3 meters apart are randomly sampled from the environment, and the pedestrian moves back and forth along the shortest path connecting these points.
-It has the same maximum linear and angular speed as the agent, but its speed is randomly decreased from the maximum value by up to 10\% on a per-episode basis.
-Different pedestrians within the same episode can be moving at different velocities.
+During training, these moving pedestrians are treated as dynamic obstacles that the agent is not allowed to collide with.
+If a collision between the agent and a pedestrian occurs, the episode is simply terminated.
+Between 3 to 12 pedestrians represented by a 3D model of a standing human from the iGibson Challenge \cite{2021igibsonchallenge} is used, which we have found to be sufficiently large (for visual occlusion) while having a small enough radius for the agent to maneuver around in most situations.
+At the start of an episode, for each pedestrian, two navigable points at least 3 meters apart are randomly sampled from the environment.
+Throughout the episode, each pedestrian moves back and forth along the shortest obstacle-free path connecting these points.
+It has the same maximum linear and angular speed as the agent, but its speed is randomly decreased from the maximum value by up to 10\% on a per-episode basis, such that different pedestrians within the same episode can be moving at different velocities.